 - Simulated power outage tests to verify the automatic transfer switch engages properly.

-During testing, businesses should monitor for unusual noises, excessive smoke, or fluctuations in output.
+During testing, monitor for unusual noises, excessive smoke, or fluctuations in output.
 Any irregularities should be addressed immediately by a qualified technician to prevent unexpected failures during a real emergency.
-Proper testing is especially important when using industrial generators during a hurricane, as extreme weather conditions can put additional strain on equipment.
+Proper testing is especially important when operating during severe weather, as extreme conditions can put additional strain on equipment.

 4. Ensure Proper Installation and Ventilation

 Incorrect installation or poor ventilation can cause generator failures, overheating, or dangerous carbon monoxide buildup.
-Businesses must ensure their generator is properly positioned and protected against hurricane-related hazards.
-Here are the key installation and placement considerations:
+Ensure your generator is properly positioned and protected against hurricane-related hazards.
+Key installation and placement considerations include:

-- Install the generator on an elevated, stable surface to prevent flooding.
+- Install the generator on an elevated, stable surface to help prevent flooding.

 - Position it at least 20 feet from building openings to reduce carbon monoxide risks.